planetf1/maestro-knowledge/cli/README.md

 ## License

-MIT License - see the main project LICENSE file for details.
+Apache 2.0 License - see the main project LICENSE file for details.